brimdata/zed/zng/docs/spec.md

 [newline-delimited JSON (NDJSON)](http://ndjson.org/) format and a more structured approach like [Apache Avro](https://avro.apache.org).
-Like NDJSON, the TZNG text format represents a sequence of data objects that can be parsed line by line.
+Like NDJSON, the TZNG text format represents a sequence of data objects that can be parsed line by line and is human readable.

 ZNG is type rich and embeds all type information in the stream while having a binary serialization format that allows "lazy parsing" of fields such that